 How much car can you really afford?

-When thinking of what car you should get, it's important to put some real thought into the decision-making process and leave nothing to chance.
+When thinking "what car should I buy", it's important to put some real thought into the decision-making process and leave nothing to chance.

 To figure out what you can really afford, here are two approaches to consider:

-- Option A: Buy your car outright with cash upfront
+- Buy your car outright with cash upfront

-- Option B: Financing your car through monthly car payments
+- Financing your car through monthly car payments

 Let's examine each option in more detail to help you make the right decision for your wallet.